Women Transitioning to Trades and Employment

 230 Richmond Street East

-Women Transitioning to Trades and Employment is a training and employment preparation program with a 12-week Trades and Career Planning (TCP) course
+Women Transitioning to Trades and Employment is a training and employment preparation program with a 16-week in class training followed by career planning

-Program graduates will receive 7 Ministry approved certifications required for work in construction trades
+Program graduates will receive a certificate of completion as well as Ministry approved certifications required for work in construction trades

 YEAR OF STUDY